SmartAudioTools/serializejson/README.rst

 Copyright 2020 Baptiste de La Gorce

-For noncommercial use or limited free-trial period commercial use, this project is licensed under the `Prosperity Public License 3.0.0 <https://github.com/SmartAudioTools/serializejson/blob/master/LICENSE-PROSPERITY.rst>`_.
+For noncommercial use or thirty-day limited free-trial period commercial use, this project is licensed under the `Prosperity Public License 3.0.0 <https://github.com/SmartAudioTools/serializejson/blob/master/LICENSE-PROSPERITY.rst>`_.

 For non limited commercial use, this project is licensed under the `Patron License 1.0.0 <https://github.com/SmartAudioTools/serializejson/blob/master/LICENSE-PATRON.rst>`_.
 To acquire a license please `contact me <mailto:contact@smartaudiotools.com>`_, or just `sponsor me on GitHub <https://github.com/sponsors/SmartAudioTools>`_ under the appropriate tier !
 This funding model helps me making my work sustainable and compensates me for the work it took to write this crate!